Why Does the Bible Say Ask and You Shall Receive?

 FAQs

-Where exactly does the phrase 'ask and you shall receive' appear in the Bible?
+Where exactly does 'ask and you shall receive' appear in the Bible?

-Does Islam teach a similar concept to 'ask and you shall receive'?
+Does Islam have a similar concept to 'ask and you shall receive'?

 0 Community answers